melezhik/outthentic-dsl/README.md

-Stream could be specially useful when combined with range expressions where sizes of successfuly matched blocks could be different:
+Stream could be specially useful when combined with range expressions where sizes of successfully matched blocks could be different:

-    # stdoud
+    # stdout

     foo
         2